GiteonCaulfied/ProgrammerPlus/Report.md

 **Data Structures**

-Our team use the AVL-Tree in our project.
+Our team use the following data structures in our project.

+1. AVL-Tree
-- Objective:
+   * Objective:

-  - It is used for storing the swearwords for  surprise feature(iii) removing/hiding hate speech in posts;
+     * It is used for storing the swearwords for  surprise feature(iii) removing/hiding hate speech in posts;

-  - We will search the stored swearwords to find out whether the target word is a swearword.
+     * We will search the stored swearwords to find out whether the target word is a swearword.

-- Locations:
+   * Locations:

-  - Declared in *DataStructure\AVLTree.java* and used in *SwearWordsDAO.java* line *9*.
+     * Declared in *DataStructure\AVLTree.java* and used in *SwearWordsDAO.java* line *9*.
-  - Used for removing hate speech in line *52* in *HateSpeechParser\Tokenizer.java*
+     * Used for removing hate speech in line *52* in *HateSpeechParser\Tokenizer.java*
-  - Persistent data in *app\src\main\assets\swear_words.json*
+     * Persistent data in *app\src\main\assets\swear_words.json*

-- Reasons:
+   * Reasons:

-  - Tree is easy to use *Gson* to read and store as persistent data(.json).
+     * Tree is easy to use *Gson* to read and store as persistent data(.json).
-  - Compared with binary search tree AVL-Tree is close to balance tree, for look up with a time complexity *O(log(n))*
+     * Compared with binary search tree AVL-Tree is close to balance tree, for look up with a time complexity *O(log(n))*
-  - Compared with Red-Black Tree, the height of an AVL tree is bounded by roughly 1.44 * log2(n), while the height of  a red-black tree may be up to 2 * log2(n).
+     * Compared with Red-Black Tree, the height of an AVL tree is bounded by roughly 1.44 * log2(n), while the height of  a red-black tree may be up to 2 * log2(n).
 Thus, lookup is slightly faster on the  average in AVL.
+     * The distribution of swear-words is very biased (for example, many f-words but few z-words).
+It's not efficient to use a Hash-related structure.

+2. HashMap
+   * Objective: We store different key-value relations of a user, including id -> email, email -> id, and id -> username.

+   * Locations: three instances of HashMaps are in util.UserManager

+   * Reasons:
+     * We usually want to find a user email or name based on his ID.
+It's not efficient to always search on Firebase, although that's possible.
+     * HashMap gives a very quick method O(1) to find value given a key.

+3. ArrayList
+   * Objective: We store the friend list, the chat list, the message list in ArrayLists.

+   * Locations: ChatsAdapter, FriendAdapter, and MessageAdapter under util.Adapter

+   * Reasons:
+     * If a user click one of his friend, then the chat interface will pop out.
+In this case, we need to directly find the friend according to his location in the name list.
+ArrayList is very useful because it supports O(1) random access, faster than LinkList.

 *[What data structures did your team utilise?
 Where and why?]*